MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/storage-replica-ui.md

 ---
 # Using Storage Replica with Project Honolulu

-This topic walks you through using the Project Honolulu browser-based management tool for *Server to Server Storage Replication.*
+This topic walks you through using the Project Honolulu browser-based management tool for *Server to Server Storage Replication.* <br>

 ![image](media\Storage-Replica-UI\Honolulu_SR_Partnership.png)